kunjee17/fnconf18-scaling-elmish-app/slides/index.md

                 str "!" ] ]
 ```

-' Here is simple view which takes the value, pass in to update and show the updated value.
+' Here is a simple view that takes the value and shows it to a user.
+Also, it can dispatch a message to update method.

 ---